HyperDomainNet: Universal Domain Adaptation for Generative Adversarial Networks: Experiments

 \paragraph{Text-Based Domain Adaptation} We compare the StyleGAN-NADA \cite{gal2021stylegan} method with the proposed parameterization and the original version on a number of diverse domains.
 In \Cref{fig:text_based_comparison}, we see that the expressiveness of our parameterization is on par with the original StyleGAN-NADA.
 We observe that the domain-modulation technique allows to adapt the generator to various style and texture changes.
 For results on more domains please refer to \Cref{appx:text_based}.
 We also provide quantitative results for this setting in \Cref{appx:quant_results} which show that our parameterization has the comparable performance as the full one.

 \paragraph{One-Shot Domain Adaptation} In this part, we examine our parameterization and the indomain angle consistency loss by applying them to the MindTheGap \cite{zhu2021mind} method.
 We show qualitative and quantitative results and compare them with other few-shot domain adaptation methods such as StyleGAN-NADA, TargetCLIP \cite{chefer2021image} and Cross-correspondence \cite{ojha2021few} method.
 To assess the domain adaptation quality we use the standard metrics FID \cite{heusel2017gans}, precision and recall \cite{kynkaanniemi2019improved}.
 As a target domain we take the common benchmark dataset of face sketches \cite{wang2008face} that has approximately 300 samples.
 We consider the one-shot adaptation setting.
 We provide the results in \Cref{table:one-shot}.
 At fisrt, we see that the MindTheGap with our parameterization shows comparable results with the original version while having less trainable parameters by three orders of magnitude.
+While TargetCLIP has the same order of parameters as our method it shows poor adaptation quality in terms of FID and Precision metrics that indicate that it works only for in-domain editing (see also qualitative comparison in \Cref{appx:image_based} in \Cref{fig:other_methods_comparison}).
 Secondly, we examine the effectiveness of the indomain angle consistency.
 We show that it considerably improves FID and precision metrics for both the original MindTheGap and the one with our parameterization.

 The qualitative results are provided in \Cref{fig:image_based_comparison} for MindTheGap+indomain, MindTheGap+indomain with our parameterization ("Ours") and StyleGAN-NADA.
 For other methods please see \Cref{appx:image_based}.
 We observe that MindTheGap+indomain and our version shows comparable visual quality and outperform StyleGAN-NADA in terms of diversity and maintaining the similarity to the source image.